jeremytammik/tbc/a/1963_point_cloud.md

 I also managed to figure out why the vertex colors were not applied.
 It is related to the EffectInstance, but it has nothing to do with its colors.
 The problem was that I've been using an EffectInstance created as *EffectInstance (VertexFormatBits.PositionNormalColored)*, even though my display style was not shaded.
-This made all my triangles black on non shaded views, but they did work fine on shaded views.
+This made all my triangles black on non-shaded views, but they did work fine on shaded views.
 So I added the following lines:

 <pre class="prettyprint">